leikareipa/leikareipa.github.io/blog/does-bad-spelling-increase-llm-response-quality/content.md

 Snowfall was consistently better when prompted with poor spelling, while Ray tracer was the opposite.
 Fire was inconclusive on the surface.

 Assuming these results are representative, my guess is that Snowfall is a mundane enough request that the LLM does a half-assed job if not pressed harder.
-The other two requests are less common, so the LLM is already putting some effort into it, and bad spelling is a distraction.
+The other two requests are less common, so the LLM is already putting some effort into it, and here bad spelling is more of a distraction.

 So it would seem that poor spelling may elicit higher-quality responses when the request is on the mundane side.
+Whether it's the <i>best</i> way to prompt is another matter &ndash; if spelling mistakes were a distraction in the less mundane prompts of Fire and Ray tracer, they may be so in mundane ones as well to some extent.

 ## Snowfall #2

 To test the hypothesis that the Snowfall request was too bland for a high-effort response, let's re-word the prompt using technical jargon instead of spelling mistakes.
+This isn't totally an apples-to-apples comparison, but take it as a starting point.

 <x-prompt>
     Develop a JavaScript implementation employing canvas rendering techniques to generate a dynamic snowfall animation.
 Utilize a collision detection mechanism to determine accumulation on the ground plane.